flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 `r tab.simple("King Kong exploit", tab.h5=TRUE)`

 Enter the famous King Kong title.
-Like any other typical game, its discs stores vertex and pixel shaders files which are loaded at some point during gameplay.
-However, for some unknown reason, these files are found in completely plain (unencrypted) and unsecured form.
+Like any other typical game, its disc stores vertex and pixel shaders files which are loaded at some point during gameplay.
+However, for some unknown reason, these files are found in completely **plain (unencrypted) and unsecured form**.

 If you combine this with the fact the DVD drive can be modified to load duplicates, you could now make it load a King Kong game with modified shaders.
 Why would this be worth it?
 Well, do you remember the 'memory export' function I mentioned in the 'Graphics' section?
 Shaders can DMA to main RAM! _Oof_.